eclipse-kura/kura/docs/gateway-configuration/device-information.md

 ![Device System Packages](./images/device-system-packages.png)

+!!! note
+    In Debian based systems, if a package is removed without the `purge` option, the package will be still listed on the **System Packages** tab.

 ## System Properties

 The **System Properties** tab shows a list of relevant properties including OS and JVM parameters.